Continuing Education Support Administrator

 Daniela was born in Bogotá, Colombia and grew up in Northern Colorado since her early childhood years.
 As a first-generation immigrant her core values are centered around intercultural competencies and community/civic engagement.
 She is a Returned Peace Corps Volunteer in the Economic Development field who continues to invest time and resources in sustainable ventures benefiting indigenous female entrepreneurs in Caazapá, Paraguay.
 Daniela also serves as the Volunteer Coordinator for the Northern Colorado Intertribal Powwow Association reflecting her commitment to Native American populations through cultural celebration and philanthropic projects.
 In her free time she enjoys promoting nutritional wellness, camping, meditation, boxing, supporting the CSU Ram community, and finding the nearest dance floor.

-Marv Tuttle has been serving in the capacity of Interim Executive Director since December 2018.
-He provides leadership and guidance to the SE Institute Board of Directors, professional staff and other key constituent groups of the organization, supporting efforts to convert the organization’s strategic vision into action.
+Marv Tuttle has been serving in the capacity of Interim Executive Director since December 2018, and as of January 2021 is now Executive Director.
+He provides leadership and guidance to the SEI Board of Directors, professional staff and other key constituent groups of the organization, supporting efforts to convert the organization’s strategic vision into action.
 He has worked nearly 40 years in association and non-profit management, most recently as the executive director/CEO of the Financial Planning Association (FPA), a national professional association based in Denver, Colorado, where he spent nearly 30 years of his career in a variety of leadership roles.
 Marv and his wife Lynn reside in Centennial, Colorado.
 They raised four children and have two grandchildren.
 A native of Iowa, Marv is an avid Iowa Hawkeye fan, no matter the sport.
 He enjoys bike riding, golf, basketball, long walks and reading.

 Rachel Volberding aspires to one day become a Certified Coach and SEP.
-Currently, Rachel's passion for leadership and growth inspires her work as Program Support Services Manager.
-Rachel also volunteers through her church as a Christian Education Elder on Session, as a soprano in the choir, and as a Kid's Hope Mentor.
+Currently, Rachel's passion for leadership and growth inspires her work as Programs Project Manager.
+Rachel also volunteers through her church as a Ministry Resources Elder on Session, as a soprano in the choir, and as a Kid's Hope Mentor.